Address-based householding

 Tip

-This section is where additional SQL is added to handle custom statistics on a per-household basis and to support other tenant-specific use cases.
+Additional SQL may be added to handle custom statistics on a per-household basis and to support other tenant-specific use cases.
 The default behavior only associates the Amperity ID to the Household ID, but can be tailored to support most use cases.

 7. The section titled “Create flag for addresses in bad-values blocklist” identifies if addresses have been added to the bad-values blocklist.